optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - Standard error estimation of wiggly functions where the slope and curvature at the minimum does not yield reasonable standard errors and confidence intervals

-Unfortunately, our practical experience with Richardson Extrapolation was not positive and it seems that Richardson extrapolation is not designed for our use-cases (it is designed as a sequence acceleration method that reduces roundoff error while shrinking a step size to zero, whereas in our application it might often be better to take a larger step size or aggregate derivative estimates from multiple step sizes in a different way than Richardson Extrapolation does).
+Unfortunately, the computational cost of Richardson extrapolation is too high for any application during optimization.
+Moreover, our practical experience with Richardson Extrapolation was not positive and it seems that Richardson extrapolation is not designed for our use-cases.
+It is designed as a sequence acceleration method that reduces roundoff error while shrinking a step size to zero, whereas in our application it might often be better to take a larger step size (for example, the success of derivative free trust-region optimizers suggest less local slope and curvature information is more useful than actual derivatives for optimization; similarly, numerical derivatives with larger step sizes could be seen as an estimate of a [quasi jacobian](https://arxiv.org/abs/1907.13093) and inference based on it might have good statistical properties).

 We therefore propose to remove Richardson extrapolation and open an Issue to work on alternatives.
 Examples for alternatives could be: